Names of Myanmar

-The country known in English as Burma, or Myanmar, has undergone changes in both its official and popular names worldwide.
+The country known in English as Myanmar, or Burma, has undergone changes in both its official and popular names worldwide.
 The choice of names stems from the existence of two different names for the country in Burmese, which are used in different contexts.

-The official English name Burma (မြန်မာ) was changed by the country's government from the "Union of Burma" to the "Union of Myanmar" in 1989, while official Burmese language name remained unchanged (ပြည်ထောင်စုမြန်မာနိုင်ငံတော်).
+The official English name Burma (မြန်မာ) was changed by the country's government from the "Union of Burma" to the "Union of Myanmar" in 1989, while the official name in Burmese remained unchanged (ပြည်ထောင်စုမြန်မာနိုင်ငံတော်).
 Since then, those name changes have been the subject of controversies and mixed incidences of adoption.
 In spoken Burmese, "Bamar" and "Myanmar" remain interchangeable, especially with respect to referencing the language and country.

 Burmese names

 In the Burmese language, Burma is officially known as Myanmar Pyi (မြန်မာပြည်), but also interchangeably used with Bamar Pyi (ဗမာပြည်).
 Myanmar is the written, literary name of the country, while Bama is the spoken name of the country.
 Burmese, like Javanese and other languages of Southeast Asia, has different linguistic registers, with sharp differences between literary and colloquial registers.
 Both names derive ultimately from the endonym of the country's largest ethnic group, the Burmans (also known as the Bamars), also known as Bama or Mranma in the spoken and literary registers, respectively.
-As such, some groups—particularly non-Burmans minorities—consider these names to be exclusionary.
+As such, some groups—particularly non-Burman minorities—consider these names to be exclusionary.